oauth-wg/oauth-cross-device-security/main.md

 The service may provide out-of-band reinforcement to the user on the context and conditions under which an authorization grant may be requested.
 For example if the service provider does not send e-mails with QR codes requesting users to grant authorization, this may be reinforced in marketing messages, in-app experiences and through anti-fraud awareness campaigns.

 ### Authenticated flow
-Use Cross Device authentication after a successful phishing resistant authentication.
+Use cross device authentication after a successful phishing resistant authentication.
 The unauthenticated channel between the initiating and authenticating device allows attackers to obtain a QR code.
 When the QR Code is presented after a successful phishing resistant authentication, this prevents the attack from being initiated.

 Scenario